If you’ve clicked on this article, then you must have one problem: you’re absolutely done with SuiteDash.

 Onboarding has never been easier!

 Zendo offers three plans: Starter, Growth, and Enterprise.
-All of them can be paid monthly or annually and they all come with unlimited features.
-So what’s the difference between them?
-Mostly, it’s the maximum number of seats — Starter has 2, Growth 100, and Enterprise is unlimited.
-Also, you pay for the number of seats: in the Starter plan, one seat costs $5, in the Growth plan — $19, and Enterprise is custom.
+Starter is entirely free, while the other two can be paid monthly or annually, giving access to all the features.
+The main difference between the plans lies in the maximum number of seats — Starter has 2, Growth 100, and Enterprise is unlimited.
+The cost is calculated based on the number of seats as well; in the Growth plan, each seat is worth $19, while the Enterprise plan requires customer estimation.

-Because of such pricing, Zendo comes across as very flexible yet affordable.
+Because of such pricing, along with the free plan, Zendo comes across as very flexible yet affordable.

 Bonsai: Awesome Task Management